+Sandy previously served as Chief of the Ohio Attorney General’s Consumer Protection Section, where she supervised all aspects of regulatory enforcement actions, from consumer complaint dispute resolution to formal investigations and multistate litigation.
 Under Sandy’s guidance and in cooperation with federal and other state authorities, the Consumer Protection Section achieved landmark settlements and won millions of dollars in civil penalties and restitution for Ohioans.
-Sandy was also instrumental in the creation of the Identity Theft Unit to help victims rectify the effects of identity theft by working with law enforcement, credit reporting agencies, creditors, and bill collectors.
+Sandy was also instrumental in the creation of the Identity Theft Unit, helping victims rectify the effects of identity theft by working with law enforcement, credit reporting agencies, creditors, and bill collectors.

 Few things are more stressful or challenging to your business than finding it under investigation or the target of regulatory enforcement action.
 Bringing a keen understanding of both complex consumer protection laws and the enforcement process, Sandy deftly draws on her experience and insight as a regulator to identify issues, help clients navigate investigations and other compliance matters, and achieve timely and optimal resolutions to regulators’ concerns.
 Highly respected while in office, she has worked hard to maintain positive and productive working relationships with her former colleagues across the country.
 She is uniquely skilled at resolving conflict and building relationships between multiple parties – helping her to achieve the best results possible for her clients.